Updated September 2022

 The general rules related to eligibility based off immigration status for Medicaid and CHIP are grounded in the Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA) of 1996.
-PRWORA created Two categories of immigration statuses used in determining eligibility: “qualified” and “not qualified”.
+PRWORA restricted eligibility for many people who are immigrants by creating two categories of immigration statuses used in determining eligibility for public benefits: “qualified” and “not qualified”.
 In general, people who are immigrants must be in a qualified status to be eligible for Medicaid and CHIP.
-However, even people with qualified immigration statuses may not be eligible because they have not met a five-year waiting period after they obtain qualified status.
-Individuals who are not eligible for Medicaid because of their immigration status may be eligible for Medicaid payment of emergency services, and some may be eligible for marketplace coverage.
-Additionally, states have the option to adopt broader eligibility rules for children and pregnant women who are immigrants.
+However, even people with qualified immigration statuses may not be eligible because the law also created a five-year waiting period for many people who have qualified immigration statuses.
+Hospitals and other medical providers may be able to get payment from Medicaid when they provide life-saving medical care to individuals who are ineligible for Medicaid due to their immigration status, but meet all other eligibility criteria.
+Some people who don’t meet the restrictive immigration-related requirement for Medicaid and CHIP may be eligible for subsidized ACA marketplace coverage.
+Additionally, states have the option to adopt broader immigration-related eligibility rules for children and pregnant people.

 Categories of immigration statuses include:

-- Withholding of deportation/removal, or conditional entrants
+- People granted refugee status, asylum, withholding of deportation/removal, or conditional entrants

 - Cuban/Haitian entrants